Dewalt-arch/pimpmykali/README.md

 - anything other than --all or -all or all , will only run that function and then exit.
 - command line arguments can be used with -- or - or just the word itself to try can catch for all possible cases

-- example command line var: --help or -help or help will catch help and works for all valid command line arguements anything other the command line arugement catch exits and displays help
+- example command line var: --help or -help or help will catch help and works for all valid command line arguments anything other the command line arugement catch exits and displays help

 # Menu Breakdown of Pimpmykali